digitalcraig/vidgrab/README.md

 Optional environment variable 'DOWNLOAD_SUBS' - set to 'yes' (default value) to download and embed any subtitles.
 Set to 'no' to ignore subtitles.

 Optional environment variable 'APPRISE_SERVICE' -if set, the container will send notifications to chosen service via Apprise.
+See [Apprise documentation](https://pypi.org/project/apprise/) for details.

 Optional environment varial 'SLEEP_INTERVAL' default to 1d (1 day) to sleep before restarting.